How to Create an Area Chart in Excel (6 Suitable Examples)

 • In a 100% Stacked Area Chart, you will get the percentage of total sales for a week for each model.
 Now, to read this chart for Week 1, see the Y-Axis value for MacBook Air M1, which is 25%.
 Next, above the MacBook Air M1, the sales percentage of Dell XPS 13 is stacked, which will be at (25+45)%=70%.
 Finally, the rest of the sales percentage is for MacBook Pro 16.

 • Similarly, you can read the values for a Stacked Area Chart.
-In this case, the Y-Axis represents the direct values of sales quantity.
+In this case, the Y-axis represents the direct values of sales quantity.

-• Also, you can change the order for Stacked Area Charts, using the Select Data Source box.
+• Also, you can change the order for Excel Stacked Area Charts, using the Select Data Source box.

 Conclusion

-Last but not the least, I hope you found what you were looking for from this article.
+Last but not least, I hope you found what you were looking for in this article.
 If you have any queries, please drop a comment below.
-Also, if you want to read more articles like this, you can visit our website ExcelDemy.

 Related Articles